Rob Porter’s Ex-Wife Says He Asked Her to ‘Downplay’ Abuse

-Former White House Staff Secretary and current Hope Hicks love interest Rob Porter resigned Wednesday following accusations of physical abuse from two of his ex-wives.
+Former White House staff secretary and current Hope Hicks love interest Rob Porter resigned Wednesday following accusations of physical abuse from two of his ex-wives.
 Although, reports suggest White House officials knew about the claims against Porter for months.

 On Monday, the Daily Mail published an interview with Porter’s ex-wife Jennie Willoughby in which she alleged Porter physically and emotionally abused her.
 (Porter has called all of the allegations false.)